 Between party threads, cross-country travel and gifts galore, the holiday countdown is on — meaning your wallet is feeling the heat.
-While we’re all for creating a holiday shopping budget (and sticking to it, of course!), we know a thing or two about best laid plans.
+We’re all for creating a holiday shopping budget (and sticking to it, of course), but we also know a thing or two about best laid plans.
 To help you recoup some cash, create wiggle room in your budget, or even pad your savings because you’re just that good, here are a few ways to bring in extra money this season.

 Sell Off Old Gift Cards

-If you’ve got leftover gift cards from holidays past, you’re sitting on a pile of money.
+You could be sitting on a pile of money if you have unused gift cards from holidays past.
 Sites like Cardpool will buy your physical or e-gift card for up to 92% of the card’s value.
 (You can choose to be paid by mailed check or an Amazon gift card.)
 Raise, an exchange site, lets you list cards at your own price.
-You get the cash by direct deposit, PayPal or check minus a 12% selling fee once another buyer scoops it up.
+You get the cash by direct deposit, PayPal or check once another buyer scoops it up.
 And on Gift Card Granny, earn cash or swap it for a gift card to another store.

 Clean Out Your Closet

 Inspired to do a closet purge or just need more room for all your holiday swag?
 Get ahead of the game by reselling your gently-used clothes now.
 Online thrift store thredUP sees a 14% spike in apparel listings the week before Christmas, and a 59% increase the week of Christmas.
 If you get your items on the market now, you’ll beat the upswing in supply, especially for their most popular brands, like Lululemon, Vince, Kate Spade handbags and Steve Madden shoes.
 Bonus: You’ll get your stuff in front of other holiday shoppers looking for party outfits, jewelry, handbags, cold-weather accessories and winter gear.